A Detailed Breakdown Of Nonprofit Accounting Basics

 Source: Nonprofit Accounting Basics

 Payroll can be a complex subject, especially for nonprofits where every cent counts.
-While this can be done in-house, we highly suggest to have a verified accountant that practices in your state review your payroll processing.
+While this can be done in-house, we highly suggest having a verified accountant that practices in your state review your payroll processing.

 Both federal and state payroll taxes